cloudprivacylabs/lsa/web/content/docs/basics.md

 data.

 The canonical model for layered schemas is expressed using labeled property graphs.
-Any tectual input describing that graph can be used as a layered schema.
+Any textual input describing that graph can be used as a layered schema.
 Because of this, layered schemas can be defined by importing existing JSON/XML schemas, CSV specifications, or by using more direct representations such as graph JSON objects and